Becoming an LPN in Massachusetts

 - A declaration of the primary state of residence.

 - Pass a criminal background check.

-To apply for a licensed in the state of Massachusetts by reciprocity, the applicant must submit a completed Determination of Eligibility for Practical Nurse Reciprocity, and by submitting an official transcript from the attended state-approved nursing program in their state of origin.
+Until then, those from out of state who wish to apply for a license in the state of Massachusetts must do so by reciprocity.
+The applicant must submit a completed Determination of Eligibility for Practical Nurse Reciprocity, and by submitting an official transcript from the attended state-approved nursing program in their state of origin.
 The transcript must include:

 - Dates the student entered and withdrew (or graduated) from the school.

 - Proof that the student was in good standing.

 - Calculation of theory and clinical clock hours that were successfully completed.

 - Statement verifying that coursework and clinical practice was in medical, surgical, pediatric, obstetrical, mental health, and nursing concepts.

 To learn more about Massachusetts nurse licensure by reciprocity, visit https://www.mass.gov/how-to/apply-for-a-nursing-license-by-reciprocity

 The table below lists career information organized by the Bureau of Labor Statistics for licensed practical nurses in Massachusetts.
 The table is sorted by total employment, with the largest metropolitan areas listed first.